dasch-swiss/ark-resolver-data/README.md

 ```

-To generate a "requirements" file (usually requirements.txt), that you commit with your project, do:
+To generate the requirements file (requirements.txt), that you commit with the project, do:

 ```bash
 $ pip3 freeze > requirements.txt